mhasan011/Week_8-Assignment-8/README.md

-Vulnerability #2: Cross-Site Request Forgery => the red color site does not have CSRF protections on the admin area.
+Vulnerability #2: Cross-Site Request Forgery (CSRF) => the red color site does not have CSRF protections on the admin area.
 A smart hacker could design a form which would automatically submit form data to the staff area and take advantage of a logged in user's access permissions.

 GIF Walkthrough: